-- 1. Tell an examination proctor before leaving the examination site that you wish to cancel your scores, and complete and sign a Score Cancellation Form. - 2.
+- 1. Tell an examination proctor before virtually signing off that you wish to cancel your scores, and complete and sign a Score Cancellation Form. - 2.
 Write to the ISTM Secretariat at ISTM@ISTM.org requesting cancellation of your scores.
 Your written request must be signed and must be received within five (5) days after the date of the examination.